 Suli and Fred Isaacs

 Behind the Gloves is an in-depth series exploring a different side of the Psi Corps from the one presented in canon.
-This collection of stories presents readers with history, context, and slices of the lives of relatable protagonists covering 150 years of canon history, from the inception of laws that segregated telepaths through the aftermath of the Telepath War.
+This collection of stories and essays presents readers with history, context, and slices of the lives of relatable protagonists covering 150 years of canon history, from the inception of laws that segregated telepaths through the aftermath of the Telepath War.

 This project explores the origins and path of telepath "peoplehood" and quest for self-determination.
 Who are we?
 Who were we?
 How did we get here?
 What happened to us?
 And where are we going?
 Along the way, the project fills in gaps and answers questions that canon never fully or adequately addresses.
 Why was Dust developed, and by whom?
 What role did the Corps play in the Earth-Minbari War?
 How did EarthForce obtain hybrid Shadow ships?
 And what really happened in the Telepath War, anyway?
 Who, if anyone, really "won"?